Edward Kemeys: After the Civil War

 He studied in New York City and then Paris.

 In Paris, he was impressed by the style of Antoine-Louis Barye, although in no sense an imitator.
 He made a specialty of the wild animals of the American continent.
-His “Fight between Buffalo and Wolves” attracted attention at the Paris Salon in 1878.
+His “Fight between Buffalo and Wolves” attracted attention at the Paris Salon of 1878.
 Among his other important works are “Panther and Deer,” and “Coyote and Raven.”
 A colossal head of a buffalo for the facade of the station of the Pacific railroad at St. Louis, Missouri, which was cast in bronze in New York in August, 1887, was the largest work of its kind that had been done in the United States.
 Another bronze statue of a panther named "Still Hunt," is permanently situated on a rock flanking East Drive in Central Park in New York City.

 Kemeys died in Washington, D.C., on May 11, 1907.
 He and his wife, Laura Swing Kemeys (also an artist), are buried in Arlington National Cemetery.